Namass/Branch-Integration-Guides/smart_banner_guide.md

 ### App Banner

-Display a smart banner directing a user to your app through a Branch referral link.
+This displays a Smart Banner that directs the user from the (mobile) web to the app store and passes the embedded parameter into the install so you can route the user post-install to the appropriate place (e.g. the app version of what they were viewing on the web).
 The `data` param is the exact same as in `Branch.createLink()` in the Web SDK docs: [https://github.com/BranchMetrics/Web-SDK](https://github.com/BranchMetrics/Web-SDK)

 ##### Usage